PileusFund/Pileus/README.md

 ---

+## Repo Contents
+*Pileus_Fund.asc* - Public PGP Key for verifying/decrypting Pileus Fund documents/messages.
+This key can also be requested from pileus.fund@proton.me
+*Pileus_Fund_Addresses.odt* - Document that contains the XMR and BTC donation addresses for the Pileus Fund *Pileus_Fund_Addresses.odt.sig* - Signature that can be used with the Fund's public PGP key to verify the authenticity of the *Pileus_Fund_Addresses.odt* document
+*README.md* - This document
+*bitcoin-qr.png* - Bitcoin donation address QR code *monero-qr.png* - Monero donation address QR code *index.html* - HTML code for webpage (https://pileusfund.github.io/Pileus)

 ## 📜 License

 MIT License — feel free to fork and adapt this project for your own grassroots fund.